• Skip to primary navigation

 There are many choices when it comes to choosing the right type of pumpkin for making Risotto Alla Zucca - Pumpkin Risotto.

-Almost any type of pumpkin or squash would work for this classic Italian recipe apart from the giant jack-o-lantern pumpkins as they have grainy/stringy pulp and watery flesh.
+Almost any type of fresh pumpkin or squash would work for this traditional risotto recipe apart from the giant jack-o-lantern pumpkins as they have grainy/stringy pulp and watery flesh.

 The most pleasant pumpkins to eat are; Butternut Squash (or Butternut Pumpkin), Acorn Squash, Pie Pumpkin, Kabocha, or Fairytale Pumpkin.